Making Event Study Plots Honest: A Functional Data Approach to Causal Inference: Simulations

 \subsection{Estimation Accuracy}

-To evaluate the accuracy of the interpolation estimator $\doublewidehat{\beta}_n=\{\doublewidehat{\beta}_n(t):t\in[-T_{pre},T_{post}]\}$ in \eqref{eq:BetaHatHat}, we use the metric
+To evaluate the accuracy of the interpolation estimator $\doublewidehat{\beta}_n=\{\doublewidehat{\beta}_n(t):t\in[-T_{pre},-1] \cup [0,T_{post}]\}$ in \eqref{eq:BetaHatHat}, we use the metric

-based on a grid of $101$ equidistant time points over $[-T_{pre},T_{post}]$.
+based on a grid of $101$ time points over $[-T_{pre},-1]\cup[0,T_{post}]$, chosen equidistantly within the pre- and post-treatment periods separately.
 This metric captures the uniform distance between $\doublewidehat{\beta}_n$ and the true parameter $\beta$, reflecting both estimation and interpolation errors.
 For each $(n,T)$-combination, we run $500$ simulations and report the mean of $\doublewidehat{Q}$ with confidence intervals.